 March 16, 2020

-As a self-proclaimed science geek, I consider it a privilege to work at The Climate Corporation and have access to some of the world’s top minds in agricultural sciences and technology.
+As a self-proclaimed science geek, I consider it a privilege to work at Climate LLC and have access to some of the world’s top minds in agricultural sciences and technology.
 But it’s not every day that I have the opportunity to learn both agronomy and life lessons at the same time.
 That’s exactly what Brad Joern brought to the table when I sat down with him to chat about soil management coming out of a soaked 2019.
 I hope you enjoy this conversation with Brad, and learn a little bit to apply to your operation this year.

 AS: To start, can you tell us about your background in soil sciences?

-BJ: I work on the environmental modeling team at The Climate Corporation.
+BJ: I work on the environmental modeling team at Climate LLC.
 My primary role is to identify soil features that can best inform the data-driven models we are developing to help farmers sustainably optimize management of their crops and soils.
 In my work, I draw upon 26 years of experience as a professor of agronomy and environmental extension specialist at Purdue University, where I focused on soil chemistry and nutrient management planning and implementation.
 I really enjoyed the opportunities I received to work with and learn from students, colleagues, farmers and the ag professionals who work with them.

 AS: What should farmers be thinking about heading into planting?